mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 within just 400 years.

-Curiosity very nearly killed the metaphorical cat when an experiment on Darrian’s sun Tarnis resulted in the Maghiz, or Chaos.
+Curiosity very nearly killed the metaphorical cat when an experiment on Darrian's sun Tarnis resulted in the Maghiz, or Chaos.
 Darrian itself was badly burned by the resulting explosion of star–hot gases, and has never completely recovered.
 Most of the population died in the solar flares or soon afterward, and the remainder were too busy